Henry Olonga: Beyond cricket

 Olonga met physical education teacher Tara Read while both were attending the Australian Institute of Sport's cricket program in Adelaide.
 The couple married in 2004.
 Olonga had lived in exile in Britain for 12 years from 2003 to 2015 and then moved to Australia in 2015 along with his wife and his two children.
 His Zimbabwean passport expired in 2006 when he was living in exile in England and he could not leave England for another nine years.
 In 2023 he became an Australian citizen.
 In 2001, he composed the lyrics for the song Our Zimbabwe.
 He was also nicknamed as "Singing Seamer" by the English press following the release of Our Zimbabwe song.

 On Friday 13 October 2006, Olonga won Five's The All Star Talent Show with 50% of the overall votes.

 He is now pursuing a career as a cricket commentator and singer and released an album Aurelia in 2006.
 His autobiography, Blood, Sweat and Treason, was released in July 2010 by Vision Sports Publishing and was longlisted for the William Hill Sports Book of the Year 2010.
 In addition, he also served as a public speaker, photographer, art worker and author.
 After composing music, he made his singing debut in 2016 in a charity event performing Nessun dorma at the Sydney Cricket Ground.

-In 2019, he entered as a contestant on the eight season of The Voice Australia and performed Anthony Warlow's song "This Is the Moment" in the audition.
+In 2019, he entered as a contestant on the eighth season of The Voice Australia and performed Anthony Warlow's song "This Is the Moment" in the audition.
 He got three chair turns from Delta Goodrem, Boy George and Kelly Rowland.
 He chose Kelly Rowland as his coach and was eliminated in the Battle rounds.
 He was eliminated from the Voice Australia show after forgetting the lyrics of Elton John's "Can You Feel the Love Tonight."
 In an interview with Sportstar, he revealed that his singing career is his second innings of his life.

 In August 2019, he joined the fundraiser of the African AIDS Foundation to raise funds for the organisation.
 He was appointed as global ambassador for Anglican Aid.